-Deloitte & Touche LLP 361 South Marine Corps Drive Tamuning, GU 96913 Tel: +1 (671) 646-3884 Fax: +1 (671) 649-4265 www.deloitte.com INDEPENDENT AUDITORS' REPORT ON COMPLIANCE FOR EACH MAJOR FEDERAL PROGRAM; REPORT ON INTERNAL CONTROL OVER COMPLIANCE; AND REPORT ON SCHEDULE OF EXPENDITURES OF FEDERAL AWARDS REQUIRED BY THE UNIFORM GUIDANCE Board of Directors Palau Community Action Agency: Report on Compliance for Each Major Federal Program We have audited Palau Community Action Agency's (the Agency's) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the Agency's major federal programs for the year ended September 30, 2016.
-The Agency's major federal programs are identified in the summary of auditors' results section of the accompanying Schedule of Findings and Questioned Costs.
-Management's Responsibility Management is responsible for compliance with federal statutes, regulations, and the terms and conditions of its federal awards applicable to its federal programs.
-Auditors' Responsibility Our responsibility is to express an opinion on compliance for each of the Agency's major federal programs based on our audit of the types of compliance requirements referred to above.
+Deloitte & Touche LLP 361 South Marine Corps Drive Tamuning, GU 96913 USA www.deloitte.com

+Tel: +1 (671) 646-3884 Fax: +1 (671) 649-4265

+INDEPENDENT AUDITORS' REPORT ON COMPLIANCE FOR EACH MAJOR FEDERAL PROGRAM; REPORT ON INTERNAL CONTROL OVER COMPLIANCE; AND REPORT ON SCHEDULE OF EXPENDITURES OF FEDERAL AWARDS REQUIRED BY THE UNIFORM GUIDANCE

+Board of Directors Palau Community Action Agency:

+Report on Compliance for Each Major Federal Program

+We have audited Palau Community Action Agency's (the Agency's) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on the Agency's one major federal program for the year ended September 30, 2017.
+The Agency's major federal program is identified in the summary of auditors' results section of the accompanying Schedule of Findings and Questioned Costs.

+Management's Responsibility

+Management is responsible for compliance with federal statutes, regulations, and the terms and conditions of its federal awards applicable to its federal programs.

+Auditors' Responsibility

+Our responsibility is to express an opinion on compliance for the Agency's major federal program based on our audit of the types of compliance requirements referred to above.
 We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
 Those standards and Uniform Guidance require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a major federal program occurred.
 An audit includes examining, on a test basis, evidence about the Agency's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.

-We believe that our audit provides a reasonable basis for our opinion on compliance for each major federal program.
+We believe that our audit provides a reasonable basis for our opinion on compliance for the major federal program.
 However, our audit does not provide a legal determination of the Agency's compliance.

-Opinion on Each Major Federal Program In our opinion, the Agency complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended September 30, 2016.
-Deloitte.
+Opinion on the Major Federal Program

+In our opinion, the Agency complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on its major federal program for the year ended September 30, 2017.